 Scrolling down, we see more examples of what the camera can do and individual features.

-Imagine they had started with showing off the camera.
+Imagine they had started by showing off the camera.

 It wouldn’t make sense, right?

-That’s content hierarchy.
+That’s a content hierarchy.
 Depending on the exact page’s goal, strategically place the most critical information first.